pnpm/pnpm.io/docs/cli/outdated.md

 Added in: v4.0.0

-Prints the outdated dependencies in a list, not in a table.
+Prints the outdated dependencies in a list format instead of the default table.
 Good for small consoles.

 ### --compatible

 Added in: v4.7.0

-Prints only versions that satisfy specs in `package.json`.
+Prints only versions that satisfy specifications in `package.json`.

 ### --dev, -D